 Rodney P. Parker, associate professor of operations management, studies dynamic, stochastic operational systems under centralized and competitive control, frequently with production capacity limits; inventory theory under stochastic demand in single-installations and multiechelon supply chains; market entry and deterrence strategies; and pricing decisions in conjunction with operational considerations.
 Parker also has held positions on the IBM research staff and General Motors Corporation's advanced engineering staff, and practiced as an engineer with BHP Steel.

 Christopher Thomas Ryan, assistant professor of operations management, studies infinite dimensional optimization, algorithmic game theory,and bilevel and discrete optimization.
 His most recent coauthored paper, “Rational Generating Functions and Integer Programming Games,” appeared in Operations Research.

-Burhaneddin Sandikçi, assistant professor of operations management, studies decision-making problems under uncertainty with special interest in problems in medical decision-making and health care operations.
+Burhaneddin Sandikçi, associate professor of operations management, studies decision-making problems under uncertainty with special interest in problems in medical decision-making and health care operations.
 He has given several invited talks at INFORMS Annual Meetings as well as at institutions including Bogazici University in Istanbul, Stanford University, University of Michigan, University of Western Ontario, and University of Waterloo.